NeuroCoderZ/holograms.media/backend/services/README.md

 # Service Layer

 This directory contains modules that implement the business logic of the application.
-Services orchestrate calls to database operations and other services (like Tria bots).
+Services orchestrate calls to database operations and other services (like Tria agents).

 ## TODO
 - Define more services as business logic grows.